carbonplan/research/articles/offset-project-fire/index.md

 <RiskScenarios />
 <FigureCaption number={2}>
   A simple stochastic model predicts buffer pool depletion as a function of the severity and frequency of fires.
-Individual{' '}
-  <Inline sx={{ color: 'red' }}>red</Inline> lines show different simulations.
+Individual <Colors.Red>red</Colors.Red> lines show different simulations.
 The dashed line at 20% shows the approximate fraction of the buffer pool for fire.
 </FigureCaption>

 Under a scenario in which carbon loss is 50% in burned areas and events of this magnitude occur once every 4 years, fire alone could consume the entirety of the buffer pool by 2100, despite the fact that the buffer pool is intended to insure against many other non-fire risks.